tory24/100Days-of-code/100-Second.md

 ### Day 38 March 12, 2021
 **Today's Progress**: Worked on FCC Portfolio Page

-**Thoughts**: ...
+**Thoughts**: Finally got the Portfolio challenge finished, took me a bit to figure out how the projects were going to collapse and grow and stretch.
+Then spent some time figuring out how to add a transition effect to hover elements like socials & the projects.
 I think I'll use this and build from this as a professional portfolio page, as it's something recruiters seem to want from applicants.
 Ideally I'll make it far better than this, maybe create a new build but in React first.

 **Link(s) to Work**: [FCC Portfolio Page](https://codepen.io/tory24/full/PobaxLj)